 AMI MERGER.
 As a result of the AMI Merger, each AMI shareholder will be entitled to receive a portion of the AMI Merger Consideration in proportion to that shareholder's percentage of ownership of the outstanding AMI Common Stock.
 The AMI Merger Consideration is the total payment that Hain must make to the AMI shareholders in order to consummate the AMI Merger.
-In accordance with the AMI Merger Agreement, Hain has allocated \$30.75 million of the aggregate \$45.75 million AMI Merger Consideration as AMI Stock Merger Consideration and \$15.0 million as AMI Cash Merger Consideration.
-AMI Cash Merger Consideration will be (i) reduced by \$3,223,125 relating to certain fees, costs and expenses related to the Merger for which AMI shareholders are responsible and (ii) increased, pursuant to an amendment to the AMI Merger Agreement as of June 25, 1998, by \$100,000, representing the amount deemed to constitute cash and cash equivalents in excess of indebtedness for borrowed money.
+Hain has the option to make this payment all in cash or in a combination of cash and Hain Common Stock.
+Regardless of whether Hain chooses to make this payment all in cash or in a combination of cash and stock, the total value of the payment must be equal to \$45.75 million (i) minus an amount equal to the amount that AMI's indebtedness for borrowed money net of cash exceeds \$20.0 million (or plus an amount equal to the amount that AMI's such indebtedness net of cash is under \$20.0 million) and (ii) minus certain fees, costs and expenses related to the Merger for which the AMI shareholders are responsible.
+AMI's net debt is estimated to be approximately \$20.0 million.

 The fees, costs and expenses to be borne by the AMI shareholders include the fees and expenses of AMI's investment bankers and financial advisors and certain fees and expenses of AMI's lawyers (the "AMI Transaction Costs") as well as the cost of canceling or buying out stock options held by Charles Lynch and Mark Novak (the "Optionholders").
 The stock options held by the Optionholders, if exercised, would entitle them to purchase a total of 22,536 shares of AMI stock (the "Number of Shares Subject to Option") for \$32 per share (the "Exercise Price").
 In order to cancel these options, AMI must pay the Optionholders the "Option Cancellation Cost," which is the difference between the value of each AMI share (the "AMI Share Value") and the Exercise Price, multiplied by the Number of Shares Subject to Option.
-Because the Option Cancellation Cost increases as AMI Share Value rises, there is not a dollar-for-dollar reduction in AMI Merger Consideration as AMI Transaction Costs increase.
-For every additional dollar of AMI Transaction Costs, AMI Merger Consideration decreases slightly less than a dollar due to the corresponding slight decrease in Option Cancellation Cost.
-Therefore, while the relationship between AMI Share Value and AMI Transaction Costs.